SnehalRaj/compound-peft/README.md

 For both benchmarks, we run experiments with **3 different random seeds** and report the averaged performance metrics.
 This approach provides more reliable estimates of model performance and reduces variance due to random initialization.

+All experiments for GLUE tasks can be run on a single NVIDIA A100-SXM4-80GB GPU.
+Similarly, the VTAB1K experiments are designed to run on a single NVIDIA A100-SXM4-80GB GPU.

 Results include:
 - Mean and standard deviation of accuracy metrics
 - Detailed per-run performance statistics